kunalpanchal/secure-env/README.md

 # secure-env

-Secure-env is a module that loads environment variables from a `.env.enc` file.A encryption tool that would helps you prevent attacks from [npm-malicious-packages][npm-malicious-packages].
+Secure-env is a module that loads environment variables from a `.env.enc` file.
+An encryption tool that would helps you prevent attacks from [npm-malicious-packages][npm-malicious-packages].

 ## Table Of Content